 A little bit of context: the energy authority (ARERA)

-ARERA is the Italian Regulatory Authority for Energy, Networks and Environment, it carries out regulatory and supervisory activities in the sectors of electricity, natural gas, water services, waste cycle and district heating.
+ARERA is the Italian Regulatory Authority for Energy, Networks and Environment.
+It oversees and supervises the markets for electricity, natural gas, water services, the waste cycle and district heating.

-Established by law No. 481 of 1995, ARERA is an independent administrative authority that operates to ensure the promotion of competition and efficiency in public utility services and protect the interests of users and consumers.
+Established by law No. 481 of 1995, ARERA is an independent administrative authority whose mission is to promote competition and efficiency in public utility services while protecting the interests of users and consumers.

-It also provides advisory services to the Government and the Parliament in matters within its competence, also for the purposes of defining, transposing and implementing EU legislation.
+It also provides advisory support to the Italian Government and Parliament on matters within its competence, including the definition, transposition and implementation of EU legislation.

 Electricity